Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Methodology

 \subsection{Persona Design}

-We construct a balanced full factorial design across four persona dimensions (Table~\ref{tab:dimensions}).
-We selected three commonly studied sociodemographic dimensions (gender, economic status, and political orientation) and included personality as an additional dimension, following the suggestion that persona effects may depend not only on demographic cues but also on psychological traits that shape variability in agent behavior \cite{hu-collier-2024-quantifying}.
+We construct a balanced full factorial design across four persona attributes (Table~\ref{tab:dimensions}).
+We selected three commonly studied sociodemographic attributes (gender, economic status, and political orientation) and included personality as an additional attribute, following the suggestion that persona effects may depend not only on demographic cues but also on psychological traits that shape variability in agent behavior \cite{hu-collier-2024-quantifying}.
 These archetypes were chosen to span contrasting cognitive and affective orientations.
-The number of levels per dimension was kept small to maintain a tractable full factorial design and keep the experimental workload computationally feasible.
+The number of levels per attribute was kept small to maintain a tractable full factorial design and keep the experimental workload computationally feasible.

-This design yields $2 \times 2 \times 2 \times 3 = 24$ unique attribute-based personas.
+This design yields $2 \times 2 \times 2 \times 3 = 24$ unique personas.
 Each persona is instantiated with 50 independent agents, resulting in 1{,}200 agents in total.
+Agents are generated independently from the same persona prompt without shared context or conversation history.
+Residual variation within a persona arises only from low-temperature ($0.1$) floating-point non-determinism.

 Each persona is defined by a set of four attributes injected into a structured system prompt.
 For example: \emph{Gender: Male; Economic status: Low income; Political spectrum: Progressive; Personality archetype: Analytical}.